mfloresss/learning-prisma/README.md

 ### Run the app

-Open [http://localhost:4000](http://localhost:4000) with your browser to see the result.
+Open [http://localhost:4000/persons](http://localhost:4000/persons) or [http://localhost:4000/pets](http://localhost:4000/pets) with your browser to see the result.

 ```
 npm start